1920 Born in Seuleuze (Bursa), former Armenian part of Turkey (Spent his early childhood in Salonique, Greece)

 Jansem started painting at a young age.
 His earlier work addressed Armenian themes.
 He sought professional schooling to develop his art early on, attending the free academies of Montparnasse (1934-36).
 After graduating high school in 1938, he worked at the Sabatie studio for a year, where he continued to focus on improving his skills.

 Jansem’s primary sources of inspiration were Goya and Brueghel.
 Although his heroes varied, his mother and his children were the main subjects in his earlier works.
 His paintings also depicted scenes from the literary works of Cervantes, Francois Villon, Baudelaire, Albert Camus, and Federico Garcia Lorca.
-The heroes in his work emerged from journeys to Greece and Andalusia, where he observed different people in the streets, festivals, and churches.
+New heroes in his works emerged from journeys to Greece and Andalusia, where he observed different people in the streets, festivals, and churches.

 Being a visionary artist, Jansem’s works embody a sincere self-exploration, filled with an immense love towards life and people.
 He often depicted different states of desperation, opening a window into the world of deep philosophical sentiments and thoughts for his spectators.
 He was characterized as a miserablist, an artist of unfortunate people.